blues/app-accelerators/29-restroom-servicing-monitor/README.md

 ```

 1. Press the middle button connected to GP8 (ok rating).
 You'll see `Sent ok rating.` in the serial log and the Notehub event should have a `rating` field with the string "ok".
-1. Press the right most button connected to GP7 (good rating).
+1. Press the rightmost button connected to GP7 (good rating).
 You'll see `Sent good rating.` in the serial log and the Notehub event should have a `rating` field with the string "good".

 ## Blues Community